Matthew F. Hale: Court trials and federal convictions

 On April 6, 2005, Hale was sentenced to a 40-year prison term exactly one year after the trial began for attempting to solicit Lefkow's murder.
 U.S. District Court Judge James Moody presided over the sentencing.
 During the trial, jurors heard more than a dozen tapes of Hale using racial slurs, including one in which he joked about Benjamin Smith's shooting spree.
 According to prosecutors, Hale had asked one of his followers named Anthony Evola to kill Lefkow.
+Hale demanded that his attorney Thomas Durkin push for non-whites to be stricken from the jury, and later pushed Durkin to argue that Hale was being persecuted because the government was retaliating against him for "proving" that the 9/11 attacks were committed by Israel; Durkin told Hale he would do neither and for Hale to fire him and find a new attorney or represent himself if he was determined to pursue those avenues.
+Hale and his few supporters have demanded since his conviction that the DA's office give him a lie-detector test to show his innocence and be released from prison, the office ignoring said demands.

 In June 2016, Hale was transferred out of ADX Florence to medium-security federal prison FCI Terre Haute, Indiana, but by late 2017 was back at Florence.
 In July 2020, Hale was transferred out of ADX once again, this time to USP Marion, a medium-security institution in Illinois.

-Hale's projected release date is April 2, 2036.
-If he is released on that date, he will be 64 years old.
+Hale's projected release date is April 29, 2036.
+If released on that date, he will be 64 years old.